MyHealthX

 In compliance with Section 8(5) of the DPDPA 2023 and Section 43A of the IT Act 2000, we implement reasonable security practices and procedures:

-Compliance Standards: • Our security practices are designed in accordance with IS/ISO/IEC 27001 standards as referenced in Rule 8 of the IT (Reasonable Security Practices) Rules 2011. • We conduct periodic reviews of our security practices.
-Real-time WhatsApp alerts notify our team of suspicious activity.
-Automated daily backups to Google Cloud Storage (Mumbai region). • We maintain documented Standard Operating Procedures for information security.
+Our security practices are designed with reference to IS/ISO/IEC 27001 standards as referenced in Rule 8 of the IT (Reasonable Security Practices) Rules 2011.

 8. Data Sharing